 - Determine a personal style for dealing with conflict.

 - Describe the attributes of groups and high-performance teams.

 - Explore approaches to internal and external conflict management.

 Individual Behavior and Processes

-Apply motivation theory to a criminal justice scenario.
+- Apply motivation theory to a criminal justice scenario.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.